A lot of people talk about ‘brand awareness’ – people both inside and outside of the marketing department – without

 “OK, let’s continue with the brand awareness programme.”

-Whilst it’s true that keeping your company name front-of-mind is important for large organisations (who compete for mindshare of busy consumers), we must remember their budgets are huge.
-It’s also true the combined effect of omni-channel marketing does generate sales – although it’s virtually impossible to say with certainty which individual channel(s) convinced the consumer to buy.
+While it’s true that keeping your company name front-of-mind is important for large organisations (who compete for mindshare of busy consumers), we must remember their budgets are enormous.
+It’s also true the combined effect of omni-channel marketing does generate sales – although it’s virtually impossible to say with certainty which individual channel(s) convinced most consumers to buy.

 For most firms, their modest marketing budgets are just too small to generate anything like brand awareness (I would suggest if your budget is less than £250,000 you need to concentrate on direct sales and lead generation).

 I also have a problem with the phrase ‘brand’ awareness – I don’t think it is the brand.
 I would call it name awareness.
 Your brand is more to do with the service or product you provide – see my article ‘Your brand is what people say about you when you’re not in the room‘.

-So if your marketing agency tells you they have generated lots of brand awareness but very little sales, suggest that you pay them with ‘brand awareness tokens’ when their invoice arrives.
+So if your marketing agency tells you, they have generated lots of brand awareness but minimal sales within a budget below £250k, suggest that you pay them with ‘brand awareness tokens’ when their invoice arrives.